electric-capital/crypto-ecosystems/README.md

 🌲 Crypto Ecosystems is a taxonomy for sharing data around open source blockchain, Web3, cryptocurrency, and decentralized ecosystems and tying them to GitHub organizations and code repositories.
 All of the ecosystems are specified in [TOML](https://github.com/toml-lang/toml) configuration files.

-This repository is not complete, and hopefully it never is as there are new ecosystems and repositories created everyday.
+This repository is not complete, and hopefully it never is as there are new ecosystems and repositories created every day.

 ## How to Contribute